HenSch90/SiD/Modul-D3_Wohnen_Finanzen_Baöfg_Erwerb.md

 ka:

-vc1: SHOW ao2 IF dkinanz = k.
+vc1: SHOW is AND ao2 IF dkinanz = k.
 A.

-vc2: SHOW ao3 IF dkinanz = 1
+vc2: SHOW is AND ao3 IF dkinanz = 1

-vc3: SHOW ao4 IF dkinanz \> 1
+vc3: SHOW is AND ao4 IF dkinanz \> 1

 av: